benradstone/wandisco-documentation-ldm/docs/operation-cli.md

 ## Before you start

-Configure management Access and use SSH to access the action prompt (you can access the CLI as any system user using SSH.)
+Configure management Access and use SSH to access the action prompt (you can access the CLI as any system user using SSH).

 Edit the SSH access properties in the `/etc/wandisco/livedata-migrator/application.properties` file to adjust to your requirements.